ScienceForChange/PyOdourCollect/USAGE.md

 Absolute and relative paths are allowed, but ensure that the destination folder exists (by default, current working folder) and the file does not exist already.
 Otherwise, CLI tool will complain and will stop with exit code 2.

-`--odourlist`: Dumps the full list of odour categories and types to use with `--category` and `--type`:
+`--odourlist`: Dumps the full list of odour categories and types to use with `--category` and `--type`.
+See following section for more details.

+### Full list of odour category and details
+If you run the CLI tool with the parameter `--odourlist`, it will provide the following list:
 ```
 Odour categories (to use in --category parameter:
   Code  Category